avine/formation-angular-base/CahierExercices/09_forms.md

 - Add a test to check that the basket display the title and the price of all the products.

 - Add a test to check that the `has-error` class is added on invalid fields.
-Be aware,to make sure that form validation happen, use the following function and wait for it to complete:
+To make sure that form validation happen, use the following function and wait for it to complete:

 ```typescript
 const waitValidation = async fixture => {